 It goes on to state that the board “should establish an audit committee of independent non-executive directors.”
 One element of their remit is to review “the company’s internal financial controls and internal control and risk management systems, unless expressly addressed by a separate board risk committee composed of independent non-executive directors, or by the board itself.”

-Whilst heads of audit will report to the audit committee chair, they may also be asked to report on risk to any or all of the board committees depending on the resourcing of risk management.
+Whilst chief audit executives will report to the audit committee chair, they may also be asked to report on risk to any or all of the board committees depending on the resourcing of risk management.
 Internal audit has legitimate roles within risk management, as defined by the Chartered IIA.

 In the financial services sector risk committees are mandated.